 Types of Kenya eVisa Available to Brazilian Residents

 Applicants from Brazil can apply for a single-entry Kenya visa.
-This covers those wishing to visit the country for tourist, business or medical purposes.
-It means that if the traveler leaves the country – even if it is just to enter one of the six neighboring countries – they must then re-apply for another visa or an extension before re-entering Kenya.
+This covers those wishing to visit the country for tourist, business, or medical purposes.
+It means that if the traveler leaves the country – even if it is just to enter one of the six neighboring countries – they must then apply for a new visa before reentering Kenya.

 Once the application is approved, Brazilians have 90 days to enter Kenya before the eVisa is no longer valid.
-Once they are in the country, travelers can stay for up to 90 days before having to leave or apply for an extension for an additional 90 days.
+Once they are in the country, travelers can stay for up to 30 days, to spend an additional 5 months in Kenya they can apply for a visa extension twice.

 If travelers are transiting through Kenya and will not be leaving the airport, they do not require a visa.
 However, there is a transit visa available for those who are changing flights and wish to leave the airport for up to 72 hours.